drduh/macOS-Security-and-Privacy-Guide/README.md

 OS X remembers access points it has connected to.
 Like all wireless devices, your Mac will broadcast all of these access point names it remembers (e.g. *So-and-so's Router*) each time it looks for a network (e.g. wake from sleep).

 This is a privacy risk, so remove networks from the list in **System Preferences** when they're no longer needed.

+Remember, WPA protection on wireless networks is [not secure](http://www.howtogeek.com/167783/htg-explains-the-difference-between-wep-wpa-and-wpa2-wireless-encryption-and-why-it-matters/) and you should favor connecting to **WPA2** protected networks only.

 ## Physical access
 Keep your Mac physically secure at all times.
 Don't leave it unattended in hotels and such.